Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 Is Charles Bridge included in the Megalo Travel Prague tour?

 Yes — the bridge is part of Day 2 of our Prague tour, together with Prague Castle and Klementinum.
-The guide tells the stories and legends along the way in Bulgarian.
+The guide tells the stories and legends along the way in your language.

 Ready to walk